Bounds on ultralight bosons from the Event Horizon Telescope observation of Sgr A$^*$: Conclusion

 In this work, using the latest observation of Sgr A$^*$ by the EHT collaboration, we constrain ULB masses, assuming that the BH spin has not been depleted via SR. The presence of superradiant instability contradicts the observation of old highly spinning BHs.
 This in turn puts bounds on purely gravitationally interacting ULBs (see Figs.\,\ref{fig:bound_svt} and \,\ref{fig:bound_svt1}).
 We also take into consideration the possibility that a non-zero self-interaction can hinder superradiant cloud growth.
 For ultralight axion this probes a new region of its decay constant (see Fig.\,\ref{fig:selfInteract}).
 The two most important parameters in this analysis are the BH mass and spin.
 Though the mass of Sgr A$^*$ is known to considerable accuracy, its spin is yet to be precisely measured.
 Other works have used various stellar BHs and SMBHs to constrain ULBs using SR\,\cite{Davoudiasl:2019nlo, Unal:2020jiy, Mehta:2020kwu,Ng:2019jsx, Ng:2020ruv, Stott:2020gjj, Arvanitaki:2014wva, Baryakhtar:2020gao}.
 It is worth noting that near future discoveries of more intermediate-mass BHs can constrain new unexplored regions of parameter space for ULBs \cite{Greene2019IntermediateMassBH, Gais:2022xir, Payne_2022}.
 Besides, the transitions within superradiant `gravitational atom' cloud give rise to gravitational waves that can be potentially detected by various present and future detectors\cite{Brito:2015oca, Ng:2019jsx, Ng:2020ruv, Arvanitaki:2014wva, Baryakhtar:2020gao}.
 With the advancement in both theoretical and experimental frontiers, SR can become a very important astrophysical probe to search for new physics in the near future.

-\paragraph*{Acknowledgements\,:} PP and TNM acknowledge IOE-IISc fellowship program for financial assistance.
-RL acknowledges discussions with Prateek Sharma and Nirupam Roy.
-RL acknowledges financial support from the Infosys foundation, Bangalore and institute start-up funds.
+\paragraph*{Acknowledgements\,:} AKS acknowledges the Ministry of Human Resource Development, Government of India, for financial support through the Prime Minister’s Research Fellowship (PMRF).
+PP and TNM acknowledge IOE-IISc fellowship program for financial assistance.
+SB thanks the Council of Scientific and Industrial Research (CSIR), Government of India, for supporting his research under the CSIR Junior/Senior Research Fellowship program through grant no 09/0079(15488)/2022-EMR-I. RL acknowledges discussions with Koushik Chatterjee, Nirupam Roy and Prateek Sharma.
+RL acknowledges financial support from the Infosys foundation (Bangalore), institute start-up funds, and the Department of Science and Technology (Govt. of India) for the grant SRG/2022/001125, 5, and ISRO-IISc STC for the grant no. ISTC/PHY/RL/499.

-The first three authors contributed equally to this work.
+The first five authors contributed equally to this work.